Alireza Shojaian

-Alireza Shojaian (علیرضا شجاعيان; born 1988) is an Iranian-born painter and visual activist based in France.
+Alireza Shojaian (علیرضا شجاعيان; born 1988) is an Iranian-born painter, visual artist and LGBTQ activist, based in France.

 Early life and education

 Shojaian was born in Tehran to a Muslim family; he began to draw at an early age.
 At the age of 16 he was exposed to nude art for the first time when he saw Velasquez' Venus at her Mirror in an art magazine that was obtained in the Iranian black market.
 Unlike all other bareskinned images and paintings in magazines circulating in Iran, the nude body of Venus was not covered over by censoring black ink.
 Shojaian's reproduction of Velasquez' work was his first canvas painting.
 At the age of 23, Shojaian came out as gay to his university professor, who was sympathetic and encouraged him not to censor himself; her intervention enabled Shojaian to explore his sexual identity through his work and to document LGBT persons' experience in Iran.

 Shojaian obtained his bachelor's degree in fine arts and painting from the Islamic Azad University in 2014.
 He was not allowed to complete his master's degree on account of his having chosen Queer Art as the subject of his thesis and final project.
 Shojaian kept his work hidden throughout his university years and did not exhibit in Iran.